Education

 How frequent is bus service to our colleges?

-In addition to walking, college students could use public transit to access campuses and travel between the campus and nearby destinations.
+In addition to walking, college students can use public transit to access campuses and travel between the campus and nearby destinations.
 Three of the six colleges have frequent bus service on weekdays: DCC-South, Marist, and Vassar.
 Bard, the CIA, and DCC have somewhat frequent service.

+While classes are generally on weekdays, college-related events and activities occur on weekends.
+Saturday service is similar to weekday service.
 On Sundays, Vassar has somewhat frequent service and DCC-South has infrequent service; the other colleges have no service.
 See our Bus Access section for more information.

 How many colleges have access to a rail trail?